Igawawen: Almohad and Hafsid periods

-During the Almohad period, and especially Hafsid, there were many mentions of great scholars from the Zwawa, such as Abu Zakariya Yahya ez-Zwawi, better known under the name of Ibn Mu'ṭi, philologist of the Maghreb and author of the first versified grammatical work, the Alfiyya.
-He has also written numerous works on various subjects, originally from Hesnawa, confederation of the Aït Aissi; Abu Ali Nacer ed-Din ez-Zwawi, great doctor of Bejaia, from the Meshedalla; Amrane al-Medhedalli, professor of law, also from the Meshedalla; Abu r-Ruḥ 'Isa al-Mengellati, from the Aït Mengellat; Omar Ibn 'Ali from the Aït Melikesh; Abu el-'Abbas from the Aït Ghubri, and many other scholars from various Zwawian tribes.
+During the Almohad period, and especially Hafsid, there were many mentions of great scholars from the Zwawa, such as Abu Zakariya Yahya ez-Zwawi, better known under the name of Ibn Mu'ṭi, philologist from the Hesnawa tribe, confederation of the Ait Aissi, author of the first versified grammatical work, the Alfiyya.
+He also wrote several works on various subjects; Abu Ali Nacer ed-Din ez-Zwawi, from the Meshedalla, great doctor of Bejaia; Amrane al-Medhedalli, also from the Meshedalla, professor of law; Abu r-Ruḥ 'Isa al-Mengellati, from the Aït Mengellat; Omar Ibn 'Ali from the Aït Melikesh; Abu el-'Abbas from the Aït Ghubri, and many other scholars from various Zwawian tribes.
 The French historian, Robert Brunschvig (1901 - 1990), had said in his book, La Berbérie Orientale sous les Hafsides, volume 1, that the nisbas formed on Meshedalla, Melikesh, Mengellat, Ghubri(n) are numerous in the texts from the Hafsid period.